Past Month Monitoring Data for Kīlauea

 Earthquake Rates and Depths - Past Month

 Above Top: Number of earthquakes per day during the past month (blue bars).
 The red line is the cumulative moment (energy) release.
 Bottom: Depth of earthquakes during the past month in the area shown on the map above.
 On both figures, circle-size represents magnitude, and color indicates depth.
 An interactive earthquake plot can be found on the HVO Earthquakes page.

 For more information on how electronic tiltmeters and GPS receivers help monitor the deformation of Kīlauea Volcano, see the HVO Deformation page.

-Electronic Tilt at Kīlauea Summit - Past Month
+Electronic Tilt at Kīlauea Summit and East Rift Zone - Past Month

-Above: The blue line shows the radial tilt at Uwēkahuna (UWE), on the northwest rim of Kīlauea's caldera.
+Above: The blue line shows the radial tilt at Summer Camp station (SMC), on the eastern rim of Kīlauea's caldera.
 The green line is radial tilt at Pu‘u ‘Ō‘ō (POC), on the north flank of Pu‘u ‘Ō‘ō cone.
 These are recorded by continuously operating electronic tiltmeters.
 Positive changes often indicate inflation of the magma storage areas beneath the caldera or Pu‘u ‘Ō‘ō, but may also result from heavy rainfall or, occasionally, instrumental malfunctions.